 You can enjoy stylish eateries that serve everything from traditional Danish cuisine to international flavors.

-Explore the art scene with vibrant galleries showcasing contemporary works.
+Spend your evening at a cocktail bar or a club to experience the local nightlife, or check out the vibrant galleries showcasing contemporary art.
 The mix of old buildings and modern design makes this area truly special.

 Eating and Drinking in Copenhagen